mattlianje/layoutz/README.md

 </p>

 ## Why layoutz?
-- There's `s"..."` and [full-blown](https://github.com/oyvindberg/tui-scala) TUI frameworks — but nothing in-between
+- We have `s"..."`, and [full-blown](https://github.com/oyvindberg/tui-scala) TUI libraries - but there is a gap in-between.
+- With LLM's, boilerplate code that formats & "pretty-prints" is **_cheaper than ever_**...
+- Thus, **_more than ever_**, "string formatting code" is spawning, and polluting domain logic
-- **layoutz** is a tiny declarative DSL: compose `Element`s, call `.render`, get a String
+- Ultimately, **layoutz** is just a tiny, declarative DSL to combat this
+- On the side, **layoutz** also has an Elm-style runtime to bring these arbitrary "Elements" to life: much like a flipbook.
-- Optionally, use the Elm-style runtime (`LayoutzApp`) for interactive TUIs with built-in commands for file I/O, HTTP, key input
+   - The runtime has some little niceties built-in like common cmd's for file I/O, HTTP-requests, and a key input handler
-- Or just use it to structure strings — no TUI required
+- But at the end of the day, you can use **layoutz** merely to structure Strings (without any of the TUI stuff)

 ## Core Concepts